-SPN 495: Research Seminar in Spanish
+SPN 495 : Research Seminar in Spanish

 Students evaluate educational research in the Spanish Language Teaching and analyze procedures, logic, and strategies implemented by scholars.
 Students' complete projects demonstrating effective research designs.
 Presentation of papers to faculty members and the public is required.
 Appropriate use of instructional technology is integrated into instruction of content and pedagogy.
-Papers must be written in Spanish.
+Papers must be written in Spanish

-Senior standing and approval of the student's research project by the instructor.
+Senior standing and approval of the student's research project by the instructor and the Director of the Spanish Program.

-SPN 499 : Special Project in Spanish
+SPN 499: Special Project in Spanish

 This course provides an opportunity for students to engage in independent research and writing under the supervision of a faculty member.
+This course is taught in the Spanish language.
+Papers must be written in Spanish.

-Senior standing and approval in writing of the student's proposal by the instructor.
+Senior standing and approval in writing of the student's proposal by the instructor and the Director of the Spanish Program.